Yaw121/CONFIGURING-A-NETWORK-BASED-FIREWALL/README.md

 4. After the successful ping, change focus to the UbuntuSRV system and open the Firefox web browser.
 In the address space, type http://172.16.1.1.
 Press Enter
    ![image](https://github.com/user-attachments/assets/ce22a4d2-6efa-4a19-b858-8b1104cbfd4c)

- 5. Type the username sysadmin and password NDGlabpass123!.
+ 5. Type your username and password.
 Click the SIGN IN button
     ![image](https://github.com/user-attachments/assets/ba9abfb7-578d-4654-9cf6-cb53cf4de312)

 6. Once in the pfSense management graphical user interface, navigate to Firewall > Rules.